flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 ## Introduction

 - In this chapter we describe an **Agora**, a **social knowledge graph** provisioned and maintained by a community as a [commons](https://anagora.org/commons).
-    - An Agora is designed to be cooperative platform that integrates and complements personal knowledge graphs with minimal effort.
+    - An Agora is designed to be a cooperative platform that integrates and complements both personal knowledge graphs and social networks with minimal effort.
 - The Agora differs from other projects in the knowledge space in a few ways:
     - Whereas a **personal knowledge graph** usually contains resources authored or collected by a single person, and a **wiki** usually contains resources produced by a group, an Agora contains and integrates both personal and group resources and tries to interlink them liberally by default.
     - Whereas links in a personal knowledge graph or wiki usually have a single target, **Agora links fan out by default** and its targets can be thought of as mapping to collections.
-    - Whereas some tools in the personal knowledge graph space are exploring collaborative editing in an idiosyncratic way, **the reference Agora tries to remain tool, format and platform agnostic**, the guiding principle being to build first on general conventions common to many tools and platforms in the knowledge space with the aim of achieving greater inclusivity and diversity.
+    - Whereas some tools in the personal knowledge graph space are exploring collaborative editing in an idiosyncratic way, **the reference Agora tries to remain tool, format and platform agnostic**, the guiding principle being to build first on general conventions common to many tools and platforms in the knowledge space with the aim of achieving maximal inclusivity and diversity.
 - This chapter describes a set of [[conventions]], [[protocols]], and [[contracts]] that can be said to define an Agora.
-It also covers a reference implementation as free software, and potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains.
+It also covers a work-in-progress reference implementation developed as free software, and potential applications of a network built around such a platform in the [[knowledge]] and [[social]] domains.
-- We also cover details of a free and open source reference Agora which provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph**.
-    - This reference system is based on off-the-shelf components like Markdown and git.
-    - Individual Agora instances are expected to **federate** and organize into a greater **Agora network**.
-    - We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ## Graph definition
 - Being built around a knowledge graph, an Agora can be defined as a set of vertices or **nodes** `N` (each mapping to an entity in a knowledge base) and **edges** `E` (each mapping to a relationship between entities, annotated by context).